-A = grams of residue from B-7.3.7 above.

-B = grams of sample taken from B-7.2.1.

 NOTE — To determine the g of refrigerant samples, multiply the volume taken times the density.

-Report all results to the nearest 0.001 % volume.
-If results are < 0.001 %, report as "< 0.001 % volume."
+Report all results to the nearest 0.001 percent volume.
+If results are < 0.001 Percent , report as "< 0.001 percent volume."

 B-8 APPEARANCE, PARTICULATE SOLID AND ODOR